Wooza/ProspectTogether/README.md

     HeatMapOre [oreName] - The ore selected for the heatmap.
     MapMode [0-1] - The mode of the map.
     SaveIntervalMinutes [1-60] - Periodically store the prospecting data every x minutes.
-Default: 5 AutoShare [true,false] - Share prospecting data with all players on the server.
-Default: true
+Default: 5 AutoShare [true,false] - Share prospecting data with configured players on the server.
+Default: false ShareGroupUid [int] - Group Uid to which your data is sent.
+Use -1 for all players.
+Default: -1

 ## Server Commands (requires admin role)